onap/integration/docs/docs_scaleout.rst

 Resolution: Change TCA configuration for the old vLB/vDNS use case

-- Connect to Consul: http://<ANY K8S VM IP ADDRESS>:30270 and click on "Key/Value" → "dcae-tca-analytics"
+- Connect to Consul: http://ANY_K8S_IP:30270 and click on "Key/Value" → "dcae-tca-analytics"
 - Change "eventName" in the vLB default policy to something different, for example "vLB" instead of the default value "vLoadBalancer"
 - Change "subscriberConsumerGroup" in the TCA configuration to something different, for example "OpenDCAE-c13" instead of the default value "OpenDCAE-c12"
 - Click "UPDATE" to upload the new TCA configuration